Kyle-ak/imu_tk/README.md

-A. Pretto and G. Grisetti Calibration and performance evaluation of low-cost IMUs In Proceedings of the 20th IMEKO TC4 International Symposium, Sep.
+A. Pretto and G. Grisetti, "Calibration and performance evaluation of low-cost IMUs".
+In Proceedings of the 20th IMEKO TC4 International Symposium, Sep.
 15 - 17, 2014 Benevento, Italy, pages: 429 - 434 ([PDF](http://www.dis.uniroma1.it/~pretto/papers/pg_imeko2014.pdf))

 ```